danstarns/neo-push/README.md

 ### Authorization

-In the typeDefs above you'll notice the `@auth` directive.
-Here we explain each rule in more detail.
+Here some of the auth rules are explained.

-#### create and read
+#### read and create

 ```
-{ operations: ["create"], isAuthenticated: false }
+{ operations: ["read", "create"], isAuthenticated: false }
 ```

 Here is stating that all users even unauthenticated can read a user, for example showing the author of a post.
+Plus unauthenticated users can create a user such as singing up.

 #### connect